Some chocolate facts for you to contemplate!

 The low quality chocolate must be regarded as junk food, while the superior dark chocolate can be considered nutritious.

-In spite of all the hype about chocolate not being good for us, chocolate has become one of the most popular food types and flavours in the world.
+In spite of all the hype about chocolate not being good for us, chocolate has become one of the most popular food types and flavors in the world.

 For you chocolate lovers, I will add some chocolate recipes and more chocolate facts.